sectore/fit-activities-tui/README.md

 Flags:
-  -h, --help            help for fit-activities-tui -i, --import string   path to single FIT file or directory of FIT files to import
+  -h, --help            help for fit-activities-tui -i, --import string   path to FIT file, directory, or glob pattern (e.g., '*.fit', 'dir/*_walk-*.fit').
+Patterns must be in quotes; use full paths only (no shorthands)
       --log             enable logging to store logs into 'debug.log'
 ```